arangodb/docs/3.10/http/document-address-and-etag.md

 For Stream Transactions, the header has to be set on the request that creates a read-only transaction.

-Every response to a request that could produce dirty reads will have the following HTTP header:
+Every response to a request that could produce dirty reads has the following HTTP header:

 ```